jingl8/jingl8.github.io/_pages/cv.md

 ======
 * Area under the ROC Curve has the most consistent evaluation for binary classification (PLOS ONE)

-Working Papers
+Selected Working Papers
 ======
 * Are we bootstrapping the right thing: a new approach to quantify uncertainty of ATT estimates (under review)
 * A dynamic model of polarization under segregation (under review)
-* A Lasso-augmented time series alternative to the synthetic control method: estimating the econmic impact of Hong Kong's sovereignty return to China (under review)
+* Assessing model fitting and variable selection of synthetic control methods (under review)
-* Meta analysis as a binary classification problem (ready for submission, manuscript available upon request)
+* Meta analysis as a binary classification problem (preparation for submission)
+* Reducing algorithmic bias through multi-calibrated model evaluation (preparation for submission)

 Work experience
 ======